olaviinha/HSL-Stop-Departures/README.md

 ### Relevant settings
 ```
 var stopId = 'H2061';                       // HSL stop number (e.g. H1197) or stop id (e.g. HSL:1030119).
-How to find your stop number or id: https://github.com/olaviinha/HSL-StopArrivals
+How to find your stop number or id: https://github.com/olaviinha/HSL-StopDepartures
 var secondaryLines = ['75', '77'];          // Optional: lines that are less relevant but you still want to include them in the list.
 You can style them grayer, smaller or whatevs.
 var excludeLines = ['65'];                  // Optional: lines that are not displayed in the list at all.
 var listContainer = '.coming';              // Element in which the arrival list is placed.

-var walkTime = 3;                           // Remove this many minutes from the scheduled arrival time, i.e. countdown to "get your ass moving" time instead of scheduled vehicle arrival time.
+var walkTime = 3;                           // Remove this many minutes from the scheduled departure time, i.e. countdown to "get your ass moving" time instead of scheduled vehicle departure time.
 var getReady = 10;                          // Add .ready-set class when "get your ass moving" time in less than N minutes.
 ```